Lawndale, Philadelphia

 Lawndale is home to many diverse residential buildings.
-There are blocks of rows, mixed in with singles, twins and even large estate type homes.
+There are blocks of row houses, mixed in with singles, twins and even large estate type homes.
 Most of the community was built in three stages: pre-1920s, 1920–1930 and 1950–1960.
 Fewer than 40 homes have been built since the 1970s.
 This mix of housing has kept the area as one of the more desirable places to live in Philadelphia, and is often a secret to many.
 People are always surprised at the diversity of the housing stock.

-The community is home to many Protestant churches, no less than 12 actually, with the oldest being the Trinity Oxford Church which traces its beginnings in the community back to 1698, when the area was part of Oxford Township.
+The community is home to many Protestant churches, with the oldest being the Trinity Oxford Church which traces its beginnings in the community back to 1698, when the area was part of Oxford Township.
 Church records confirm the issue of when the community was named; they record the Lawndale name as far back as the late 19th century.

 The area is served by two Catholic parishes and one Catholic School: St. William's Parish at Rising Sun and Devereaux Ave. and Presentation BVM Parish at Martins Mill/Old Soldiers Road and Hasbrook Ave in nearby Cheltenham Township with a combined Catholic Population of about 9,000 people, or 3,000 families.
 Only Presentation BVM School Remains, as St. William School was closed in 2012 due to low enrollment.
 There was a public school also located within, Lawndale Elementary, but this school was closed some time in the 1980s and sold to the Cedar Grove Church (Rising Sun and Tabor) which has operated it successfully as the Cedar Grove Christian Academy.
 The former Lawndale School was added to the National Register of Historic Places in 1988.
 Combined enrollment of the two schools is just over 800 students.

 There are no public schools that officially serve the community of Lawndale.
 The nearest public grade school is Ben Franklin Elementary in Crescentville, which has just over 1100 students and Creighton Elementary, also in Crescenville, with over 800 students.
 Local high schools are Northeast in Rhawnhurst and Samuel Fels High School in Oxford Circle/Summerdale.
 Catholic high school students have several options, but the closest and most popular local school was Cardinal Dougherty in Olney, until its closure in 2009.

 The Lawncrest Recreation Center serves both the Lawndale and Crescentville communities, as does the Lawncrest Library and Engine 64 Fire House.
 All are located on Rising Sun Ave between Lardner and Comly streets.